 Take a gondola ride up Sulfur Mountain to see panoramic mountain views

 The panoramic mountain view atop Sulfur Mountain is a sight you don't want to miss.
 Once you arrive at the summit there is a 1 km boardwalk loop that rewards you with stunning views all around you.
-The roundtrip price for the gondola varies throughout the seasons and day of the week.
-The price ranges between $53-$65.
-We recommend buying your tickets online to avoid lines and to get the best price.
+The roundtrip price for the gondola varies throughout the seasons and day of the week.🚡 You can easily purchase your gondola tickets online with GetYourGuide to avoid line ups.
+We like how you can cancel up to 24 hours before for a full refund.

 Eat at Sky Bistro, perched on a mountain 2,289m above sea level

 When you take the gondola up Sulfur Mountain you can dine in at Sky Bistro, perched mountainside with unbelievable views.
 Once you take the gondola up to the summit, go to the third floor to find the restaurant.
 Sky Bistro serves Canadian inspired cuisine and their meat and produce is sourced from the region.
-Make sure to book your reservation online in advance!
+Advanced reservations are highly recommended.

 Hike the Johnston Canyon trail to see gushing waterfalls